open-resources/stats_bank/content/public/003.Probability/Topic Outcome/23-31-defining-probability-q33/probability_q33.md

 myst:
   substitutions:
     params_vars_title: Four games, one winner
-    params_description1: If the proportion of heads is larger than 0.4, you win $1.
+    params_description1: If the proportion of heads is larger than 0.7, you win $1.
-    params_description2: If the proportion of heads is larger than 0.7, you win $1.
+    params_description2: If the proportion of heads is larger than 0.2, you win $1.
-    params_planswer1: 10 tosses.
-Fewer tosses mean more variability in the sample fraction of heads, meaning there's a better chance of getting at least 0.4 heads.
-    params_planswer2: 100 tosses.
+    params_planswer1: 100 tosses.
 More flips means the observed proportion of heads would often be closer to the average, 0.50, and therefore also above 0.7.
+    params_planswer2: 10 tosses.
+Fewer tosses mean more variability in the sample fraction of heads, meaning there's a better chance of getting at least 0.2 heads.
     params_num1: 10
     params_num2: 100
     params_num3: 1
-    params_part1_num1: 0.4
+    params_part1_num1: 0.7
     params_part1_ans1_value: '10'
-    params_part1_ans1_feedback: You got it!
+    params_part1_ans1_feedback: Not quite!
     params_part1_ans2_value: '100'
-    params_part1_ans2_feedback: Not quite!
+    params_part1_ans2_feedback: You got it!
-    params_part2_num1: 0.7
+    params_part2_num1: 0.2
     params_part2_ans1_value: '10'
-    params_part2_ans1_feedback: Not quite!
+    params_part2_ans1_feedback: You got it!
     params_part2_ans2_value: '100'
-    params_part2_ans2_feedback: You got it!
+    params_part2_ans2_feedback: Not quite!
-    params_part3_num1: 0.4
+    params_part3_num1: 0.2
-    params_part3_num2: 0.6
+    params_part3_num2: 0.8
     params_part3_ans1_value: '10'
     params_part3_ans1_feedback: Not quite!
     params_part3_ans2_value: '100'